g-martens/ansible-references/vars/README.md

 users.acook.home_dir
 ```

-Because the variable is defined as a pyhton dictonary, an alternative syntax is available.
+Because the variable is defined as a python dictonary, an alternative syntax is available.
 ```YAML
 # Returns 'Bob'
 users['bjones']['first_name']